-We have developed a minimum standard of training expected for workers who operate elevating work platforms (EWPs).
-This standard has been developed in collaboration with construction industry unions, business associations, the Construction Industry Safety Committee and Construction Safety Alliance in accordance with primary duty of care obligations under the work health and safety laws for persons conducting a business or undertaking.
+The standard has been developed in collaboration with construction industry unions, business associations, the Construction Industry Safety Committee and Construction Safety Alliance in accordance with primary duty of care obligations under the work health and safety laws for persons conducting a business or undertaking.

-Although the majority of EWPs are used in construction, this information applies to all industries to ensure the minimum standard of training is being met.
+Although the majority of EWPs are used in construction, all industries must ensure this minimum standard of training is being met.

-The minimum standard consists of specific criteria that must be addressed to satisfy the five elements below.
+The minimum standard consists of specific criteria that must be addressed to satisfy five elements:

 - the type of EWP is appropriate for the task being performed

-- the EWP is safe to use in that particular environment (other structures in the area, proximity to other workers and power lines, ground surface)
+- EWPs are safe to use in that particular environment taking into account other structures in the area, proximity to other workers and power lines and ground surface

-- the EWP is maintained in a safe condition.
+- EWPs are maintained in a safe condition.

-Workers must take all practicable steps to keep themselves safe in the workplace and ensure they do not place others at risk of harm.
-This includes both the actions they take and the actions they don’t take (i.e. not wearing safety gear).
+Workers must take all practicable steps to protect their own health and safety in the workplace and ensure they don't place others at risk of harm.
+This includes both the actions they take as well as those they don’t take, such as not wearing safety gear.

 Workers have a responsibility to: